SVG%20File-02.svg

 Being Proactive in Terms of In-Kind Donations Helps a Lot

-In-Kind Donations Need to Be Valued
+In-kind donations Need to Be Valued

 Acknowledge In-Kind Donations